Higher Education | The Jed Foundation

 Faculty Guide to Supporting Student Mental Health

-Download and share this easy-to-use guide that provides educators with simple, evidence-based ways to support emotional well-being in the classroom and reach out to students who are struggling.
+Download and share this easy-to-use guide that provides faculty members with simple, evidence-based ways to support emotional well-being and reach out to students who are struggling.

 Download the guide